Turning Research into Possibilities

 Children’s Oncology Group (COG) is the world’s largest organization devoted to childhood and adolescent cancer research.
 Arnold Palmer Hospital partners with COG on clinical trials designed to inform diagnoses and treat children and young adults suffering from cancer.
 In addition to expanding care options and offering new and emerging treatment plans, COG’s clinical trials help determine the underlying biology of diseases.

-The Neuroblastoma and Medulloblastoma Translational Research Consortium (NMTRC) is comprised of a group of 25 universities and children’s hospitals offering a nationwide network of pediatric cancer clinical trials.
-As a founding member, Arnold Palmer Hospital participates in clinical trials through NMTRC in an effort to provide new therapies for children with relapsed neuroblastoma and medulloblastoma.
+Beat Childhood Cancer (BCC) is comprised of a group of 40+ research centers and children’s hospitals that offer an international network of childhood cancer clinical trials.
+As a founding member, Arnold Palmer Hospital participates in clinical trials through BCC in an effort to provide new therapies for children with relapsed neuroblastoma and medulloblastoma.

 POETIC Cancer Research